5 Ways to Attract Students with Video Content

 Students also want to see what life is like outside of campus.
 No student wants to be holed up in a university bubble; what nearby towns and cities have to offer in terms of incentives is key to attracting students.
 Videos of local cafes, cinemas, and pubs can further push students to choose your university for their future.
 Lots of bars, restaurants, and shops often have student deals, so making videos of these particular places can prove that they’re friendly not just in terms of customer service, but also regarding a tight student budget.

-4.1 Societies and Clubs
+4.1 Video Content Marketing for Societies and Clubs

 Universities also have a wealth of societies for specific interests and cultures.
 Students can delve into sports teams they never had the chance of playing in back at home, or they can continue their music or dance interests.
 For international students, in particular, a society promoting their culture can help offer advice and support in overcoming cultural barriers and homesickness.
 These societies organize events from pub crawls to international tours, so they are the heart of a university’s character and social life.